 Why have Resident Animals?

 An animal that is brought to TRR with severe injuries that will prevent it from eating, hunting, climbing, flying, foraging, or supporting itself independently in the wild is considered unreleasable.
 TRR has an extensive Release Program for orphaned sloths, various bird species, and other mammals.
 Animals that are desensitized to humans due to human interaction (like being kept as a pet) are considered unfit for release.
-This is because that animal risks being captured and reintroduced into the black market as an illegal pet and could face animal neglect and abuse.
+This is because animals risk being captured and reintroduced into the black market as an illegal pet and could face animal neglect and abuse.
 As well as, have the chances of dying due to insufficient understanding of wild behaviors.
-Examples of non releasable animals are: parrots kept in someone’s home for years, an owl that has a missing wing, monkeys brought as orphans and do not have a troop to be released with, etc.
+Examples of non-releasable animals are parrots kept in someone’s home for years, an owl that has a missing wing, monkeys brought as orphans and do not have a troop to be released with, etc.

 TRR rescues wildlife with the intention of releasing the animal back into its natural environment.
 If TRR has the capacity to completely rehabilitate the animal from its former injuries/condition, then, with collaboration with MINAE, we release that animal back into its habitat.